PyDevC/PyDevC/README.md

 I am Anushk Sharma aka PyDevC

+My name doesn't mean that I have contributed to Python but it means that I one day want to be a core developer of python (big dreams)

 I use neovim btw.

-I am a Developer ( which one figuring out ), likes compilers, interpreters, AMD, AI, Machine learning shell.
+I am a Developer ( which one figuring out ), likes compilers, interpreters, AMD, AI, Machine learning, shell.
+I am thinking of starting a carrier as AI compiler engineer or may be GPU architect, machine learning will be a little off on its own.

 > A language that doesn't affect the way you think about programming, is not worth knowing<br>
 > <p align="right">Alan J. Perlis</p>